nickredding/cordova-plugin-apple-watch-link/README.md

 class ExtensionDelegate: WatchLinkExtensionDelegate {

     override func applicationDidFinishLaunching() {
         // Perform any final initialization of your application. super.applicationDidFinishLaunching()
         printAppLog("ExtensionDelegate.applicationDidFinishLaunching")

         // app-specific code ...
     }

     override func applicationDidBecomeActive() {
         super.applicationDidBecomeActive()

         // app-specific code ...
     }

     override func applicationWillResignActive() {
         super.applicationWillResignActive()

         // app-specific code ...
     }

     // app-specific code ...
 ```
-The file `WatchLinkExtensionDelegate.swift` provides the framework for communication with the plugin, and the change to `ExtensionDelegate.swift` enables the framework to process incoming messages from the plugin.
+The file `WatchLinkExtensionDelegate.swift` provides the framework for communication with the plugin, and the changes to `ExtensionDelegate.swift` enable the framework to process incoming messages from the plugin.

 The following modifications to the Xcode project are necessary after creating the WatchKit app target: